 Perfect for kids up to about 12, playgrounds often feature climbing equipment, swings, slides and a green space, for playing frisbee or flying a kite.
 If you have an older child who likes shooting hoops, or throwing a football, a playground can be a great family option for a few hours of fun!

-You can also check out the different playgrounds in Moncton on this map.
+You can check out the different playgrounds in Moncton on this map.
+In the Summer months there are also free activities for kids with the Mobile Fun crew.

 4. Splash Pads